claireeng/ANL312/README.md

 </p>

 The figures above illustrate the distribution of posts over time from May 28, 2021 to October 24, 2021.
-Over time, there is increasing posts regarding the endemic living on Reddit.
-There are peaks appearing at several specific date periods, indicating high public discussion.
+Over time, there is **increasing posts** regarding the endemic living on Reddit.
+There are peaks appearing at several specific date periods, indicating **high public discussion**.

 &nbsp;